VINCE HANSON – Basketball

 LAURIE NIEMI – Football

 One of the all-time Washington State Cougar football greats as a player and coach.
-Laurie Niemi was named to the International News Service All-America team as a tackle in 1948 following his three-year playing career.
+Laurie Niemi was named to the International News Service All-America team as a tackle in 1948 following.
 He also won the coveted J. Fred Bohler Award for inspirational play his final year.
 Niemi played five years in the NFL with the Washington Redskins, including two Pro Bowls, and later returned as an assistant Cougar coach.
 From Clarkston, Washington, he died in 1968.

 BOB ROBERTSON – Media

-Acknowledged as one of the top TV and radio play-by-play announcers in the Northwest, Bob Robertson is the long-time voice of WSU Cougar football and basketball since 1964.
-He has been named State Sportscaster of the Year 12 times.
-Robertson has covered all major sports in the region including Pacific Coast League baseball, Seattle Totems hockey and Seattle Sounders soccer.
+Acknowledged as one of the top TV and radio play-by-play announcers in the Northwest, Bob Robertson was the long-time voice of WSU Cougar football and basketball.
+He did play-by-play for WSU football from 1964-68 and 1972-2018, moving across the Cascades to call UW Huskies football in between.
+He was the WSU basketball play-by-play man from 1972-1994.
+In the summers, he was the voice of the Tacoma triple-A baseball teams and, from 1999-2010, the single-A Spokane Indians.
+The broadcast booth at Tacoma’s Cheney Stadium is named for Bob, as is the radio booth at WSU’s Martin Stadium.
+He was named Washington State Sportscaster of the Year 12 times.
 In 2004, Bob won the Chris Schenkel National Football Foundation award and is a member of the broadcaster’s wing of the College Hall of Fame.
+Robertson was known for his sign off: “Always be a good sport, be a good sport all ways.”

 FROSTY WESTERING – Coach